-The gluteal tendons (gluteus minimus, medius and maximus see above) are the tough fibres that connect your gluteal muscle into your hip bone.
-A tendon injury is usually the result of repeative overloading and many tiny tears to the tendon that have accumulated over time.
+The gluteal tendons (gluteus minimus, medius and maximus see above) are the tough fibres that connect your glutei or butt muscles into your hip bone.
+A tendon injury is usually the result of repetitive overloading (overloading=more activity than the tendon can cope with, maybe because of an increase in activity levels) and results in many tiny tears to the tendon that have accumulated over time.

-A recent and really well conducted study, the LEAP Trial (Mellor et al., 2018) released in July this year is looking to be a game changer in the way we manage gluteal tendinopathies.
-This great study showed the best management of gluteal tendinopathy comes from an approach combining progressive exercise therapy and education to patients.
+A recent and really well conducted study, the LEAP Trial (Mellor et al., 2018) released in July 2018 is looking to be a game changer in the way we manage gluteal tendinopathies.
+This study showed the best management of gluteal tendinopathy comes from an approach combining progressive exercise therapy and education.

 The study compared 3 groups (seen below in the infographic);

 1. Education and exercise